psi4/psi4/doc/sphinxman/source/cubeprop.rst

                        [<cubefile dir>]
                                                                     .
     vmd_cube is a script to render cube files with vmd.
-To generate cube files with Psi4 add the command cubeprop() at the end of your input file.
+To generate cube files with Psi4, add the command cubeprop(wfn) at the end of your input file, where *wfn* is a Wavefunction object that may be retrieved from any calculation and used following the pattern "ene, wave = energy('pbe', return_wfn=True)\n cubeprop(wave)".
                                                                     .
     positional arguments:
       <cubefile dir>        The directory containing the cube files.